The vision of the Erie Police Department is to be highly trained police professionals committed to the community.

 Peace Officer Standard Training (P.O.S.T.)

-Upon hire, Officers are required to achieve the following in-house training while in the Field Training Program:
+Upon hire, Officers are required to achieve the following in-house mini-skills training and orientation (approximately four weeks) before beginning a 13-week Field Training Program:

 The Training Sergeant documents and schedules training throughout the year.